Your superannuation matters. Yes, it can be complicated and frustratingly slow, but the sooner you get it sorted, the less you need to think about it.

 The Final Word

-Remember the number 1 golden rule – less than 1% p.a. in fees.
+Remember the number one golden rule is always less than 1% p.a. in fees.
+Simple!

 ^ These findings are consistent with research from Finalytiq which found similar results in the UK: Finalytic, The Multi-Asset Fund Guide, S&P Dow Jones whose SPIVA research shows that 80% of active Australian share fund managers have underperformed the index over 15 years.
 S&P Dow Jones SPIVA Australia Year End 2019